kabarton62/NetworkingLabs/router_troubleshooting/lab2_troubleshooting/Lab_Instructions.md

 ### Challenge 4: Proof that all errors are corrected

 Demonstrate that all problems are resolved. **Capture screenshots that prove all problems are resloved.
 This may take multiple tests.
 Students need to select and run the tests that demonstrate the network is functioning correctly.**

+### Challenge 6: Show router configurations

+Show running configuration for routers r1, r2 and r3. **Save a copy of each router configuration as r1.conf, r2.conf and r3.conf.**